Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Adjectives with suffixes -k-, -ok- (-ek-) low, high, long, thin -е- + truncation of suffixes k-, -ok-(-ek-) lower, higher, longer, thinner

-Tall, big Po- + -she- (-e-) higher, bigger
+Tall, big Po- + -she-(-e-) higher, bigger

-Formation of the superlative degree of adjectives.
+Formation of superlative adjectives.

-Table 3
+Table 3.

-Brave, wonderful -eysh- Brave, wonderful
+Brave, wonderful -eysh- Bravest, most wonderful

 Use the search form